 History and Facilities

-In 2002, with the availability of new technology and a focus on a more sustainable water resource, the company developed a Reverse Osmosis (RO) Water Treatment Facility adjacent to the lime softening plant.
-Water treated through this new plant is drawn from deeper, brackish water wells approximately 800 to 1,120 feet deep into the Lower Hawthorn formation of the Upper Floridan aquifer system.
-The RO plant began service in 2004 with a treatment capacity of 6 million gallons per day from eight wells and the ability to expand to a 12-million-gallon–per-day capacity to meet future demand.
-The utility recently added 3 additional wells, bringing the total number of brackish water wells to eleven.
+In the early 2000s, with the availability of new technology and a focus on a more sustainable water resource, the Company developed a Reverse Osmosis (RO) Water Treatment Plant adjacent to the Lime Softening WTP.
+The RO WTP was to be served by water from deeper brackish water wells approximately 800 to 1,120 feet deep into the Lower Hawthorn formation of the Upper Floridan Aquifer system.
+The RO plant began service in 2004 with a treatment capacity of 6 million gallons per day from eight wells.
+Over time, the Company added new wells.
+In 2019, the RO Plant was expanded to 8.56 mgd and at that time was served by 15 brackish water wells.

 A History of Reclaimed Water

-The number of employees has increased over the years to accommodate additional services, development in service area and the increase in customers.
-The company currently employs approximately 120 people.
+The number of employees has increased over the years to keep pace with additional services, ongoing development in the service area and the increase in customers.
+The Company currently employs approximately 135 people.

-In 1996, the Administration Building was constructed in front of the water treatment plan on the East Terry Street campus to house the Customer Service Department, Administration and Board Room.
+In 1996, an Administration Building was constructed in front of the water treatment plant on the East Terry Street campus to house the Customer Service Department, Administration and a Board of Directors Meeting Room.
 As the Operations Department grew, employees were housed where space was available.
-In 2008, the Operations Service Center was completed to house the Operations administration staff, distribution/collection staff, utility maintenance staff, a fleet of vehicles and heavy equipment used for utility construction and repairs.
+In 2008, the Operations Service Center was completed to house the Operations Administration staff, Distribution/Collection staff, Utility Maintenance staff, a fleet of vehicles and heavy equipment used for utility construction and repairs.

 Recent Water Treatment Facilities Awards and Recognitions

-- 2007 and 2016 Winner of the AWWA Region V Best Tasting Drinking Water Contest
+- 2016 Winner of the AWWA Region V Best Tasting Drinking Water Contest

 - 2005-2006 SEDA Plant of the Year Award for the RO Plant